internship-team-ny/Redis-NLU-modules/README.md

 ***** **NLU Module** *****:

+there are two (analyze) functions in this module:

-(analyze) takes two parameters: the text to be analyzed and a callback function to receive the analysis.
+1. (analyze) takes two parameters: the text to be analyzed and a callback function to receive the analysis.
+2. (analyze) takes same two parameters as well as a list of desired analysis features.
+Possible features are :(categories, concepts, entities, keywords)

 An example call for performing analysis on a tweet's text and storing it: